Sher Mohammad Abbas Stanikzai: Taliban rule (2021–2025)

 Stanikzai addressed Afghanistan on national television and radio on 30 August 2021, where he spoke of the Taliban's desire for friendly relations with the United States, NATO, and India, further stating that he would not allow Pakistan to use Afghan territory in its cold conflict with India.
 Stanikzai also spoke of the country's Sikhs and Hindus, stating that they could live peacefully and hoping that those who left would return.

 During a televised speech in September 2022, Stanikzai urged the government to reopen schools for girls, saying that there was no religious justification to prevent female education.

 In August 2023, Stanikzai further emphasized the importance of education for women.
 He remarked: "Justice should be ensured.
 The government should reopen the doors of the schools for everyone.
 The government should have a constitution and run its affairs based on it.
 The people should give consultations to the government officials".
 Following this, he also stated: "Women should take part in various parts of the society based on Sharia.
 We want freedom for women based on Sharia, not based on Western culture.
 The rights of girls should be provided completely and the ground for work and education for women be provided".

+Exile

-In January 2025, after Abbas Stanekzai harshly criticised Taliban leader Hibatullah Akhundzada for banning girls' education, Akhundzada ordered Abdul Haq Wasiq, the head of intelligence, to arrest Stanekzai and ban him from leaving the country.
+In January 2025, after Stanikzai harshly criticised Taliban leader Hibatullah Akhundzada for banning girls' education, Akhundzada ordered Abdul Haq Wasiq, the head of intelligence, to arrest Stanikzai and ban him from leaving the country.
 According to sources from Afghanistan International, Mullah Yaqoob, Taliban defence minister, provided the conditions for his immediate visit to Dubai.
 The Taliban also ordered Mohammad Naeem Wardak, the former representative to Qatar, to take over his post.